-Below is an overview of the main reasons an app would crash, plus solutions, beginning with the most common.
-If you don't see a relevant explanation for your issue below, please email us directly with the following info:
+This article lists the main reasons an app would crash, plus solutions, beginning with the most common.
+If you do not see a relevant explanation for your issue below, please email us directly with the following info:

 - App code or app name